 Use a specific type of chalk

 The brand for chalk matters!
-This one is the best.
+Crayola is best!
 The colors are vibrant and come out thick.
 There is only one black in the box so I usually buy multiple.

 Chalk art can be used to entertain kids, spread inspirational messages, enjoy the outdoors, and just to have fun.